MithrilJS/mithril.js/docs/vnodes.md

 Vnodes are supposed to represent the state of the DOM at a certain point in time.
 Mithril's rendering engine assumes a reused vnode is unchanged, so modifying a vnode that was used in a previous render will result in undefined behavior.

 It is possible to reuse vnodes to prevent a diff, but it's preferable to use the `onbeforeupdate` hook to make your intent clear to other developers (or your future self).

+#### meta-description
+A detailed explanation of how the virtual dom works by using virtuals nodes (vnodes)